-Can languages be characterized by use of a particular biomechanical process?
-Russell and colleagues (2011) look at variation in ASL and argue that Lowering is a kind of Undershooting in variation in signs canonically formed at the face, head, or neck.
-Lowering is also analyzed as a change in progress in ASL (Lucas et al. 2002), in Auslan (Schembri et al. 2009, who relate it to historical patterns identified in British Sign Language), and in Hong Kong Sign Language (Siu, 2016).
+Second, can languages be characterized by use of a particular biomechanical process?
+Russell et al. (2011) look at variation in ASL and argue that Lowering is a kind of Undershooting in variants of signs canonically formed at the face, head or neck.
+Lowering is also analyzed as a change in progress in ASL (Lucas et al. 2002), Auslan (Schembri et al. 2009, who relate it to historical patterns identified in BSL) and Hong Kong Sign Language (Siu 2016).
 Perhaps this synchronic variation repeats a diachronic tendency across many languages.

-What are the proper primitives to use in the description of the movement parameter?
-In our research we have isolated joint articulation, axes/planes of movement, and iteration.
+Third, what are the proper primitives to use in the description of the movement parameter?
+In our research, we have isolated joint articulation, axes/planes of movement and iteration.
 Might there be others?

-Sometimes two biomechanical processes can reduce effort.
-For example, if the hands move in some symmetry other than across the midsagittal plane, one could change the plane of symmetry by applying Midsagittal Plane (reducing cognitive effort) or one could apply Weak Drop.
-Is there a ranking to the processes?
-If so, is that ranking language specific?
+Fourth, sometimes more than one biomechanical process could reduce effort for a given sign.
+For example, if the hands move in some symmetry other than across the midsagittal plane, one could change the plane of symmetry to the midsagittal plane (thereby reducing cognitive effort) or one could apply Weak Drop.
+Is there a preferential ranking of one effort-reduction strategy over the other?
+If so, is that ranking language specific or universal?

-What other kinds of biomechanical processes that reduce energy might there be that account for diachronic change?
+Fifth, what other kinds of biomechanical processes that reduce energy might lead to diachronic change?
 For example, we found that signs with circular paths in Old LSF often had daughters with straight paths.
 Depending on starting and ending point and whether or not iteration is involved, such a change might reduce energy.

-Does the limitation/inhibition of biomechanical processes of reducing effort shed light on sign languages in other ways?
+Finally, does the limitation/inhibition of biomechanical processes of reducing effort shed light on sign languages in other ways?
 For example, is it an additional explanation for why signers of one language often catch on to another sign language more quickly than speakers of one language catch on to another spoken language (Zeshan 2015; Napoli 2017)?
 Are signers accustomed to applying biomechanical principles to reduce effort in daily conversation, and given the higher degree of nonarbitrariness in sign languages than in spoken languages, are they then able to mentally undo that effort reduction to recognize underlying nonarbitrary sources?

 Acknowledgements